soumajit30/sql_datawarehouse_proj/README.md

 ## 👥 Acknowledgment

 Special thanks to <a href="https://www.linkedin.com/in/baraa-khatib-salkini/" target="_blank">Baraa Khateeb</a>
 , Data Architect at Mercedes-Benz, whose insights on modern data architectures and best practices (shared through his YouTube channel) greatly influenced the design and implementation of this project.
+He was like my virtual senior manager throughout the project.

 ## 🛡️ License